Campaign to Focus on Protecting 50-plus Voters and Making Their Voices Heard

 - Issue briefings

 AARP has a proud 34-year history of non-partisan voter engagement and does not endorse or oppose candidates, nor does AARP make contributions to political campaigns or candidates.
-We encourage all Kansans to ask questions so they understand where the candidates stand on important issues and make their own decisions on Election Day.
+We encourage all New Yorkers to ask questions, so they understand where the candidates stand on important issues and make their own decisions this fall.